shohebsakhare/TechTest/README.md

   }
 ]
 ```

-In this API swagger has been configured for having cleaner look for executing API's.
-This web api consists of 2 operations :
+In the source code web api consists of 2 operations :
 1. To get all data from above mentioned endpoint which will have combined data of albums and collections of photos .
 Following is the example of result which we will receive from this api

  ```